helidon-io/helidon/microprofile/graphql/README.md

 Click on `Docs` link on top right for schema.

-Past the following in and then click on the `Run` button and choose the operation.
+Paste the following in and then click on the `Run` button and choose the operation.

 ```bash
 query allHeros  {